iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 Naive Solution

-* using multiple variable and keep loop invariant.
+* using multiple variables and keep loop invariant.

 Binary Search

 * Observe the relation: total missing positives before `A[m]` is `A[m] -  1 - m`
   because the index `m` and `A[m]` is related to the missing positives thus can be used for counting.
-* the bisection condition can be intepreted as boolean predicate: "whether the number of missing positives before `A[m]` is __no less__ than `k`?"
+* the bisection condition can be interpreted as a boolean predicate: "whether the number of missing positives before `A[m]` is __no less__ than `k`?"

 === "Naive Solution"